-In the face of growing healthcare costs, many employers have struggled to stay afloat.
-To offset the staggering expenses associated with traditional group health plans, some companies found support with more flexible health benefit options, such as a voluntary employees’ beneficiary association (VEBA).
+In the face of growing healthcare costs, some employers have looked for unique ways to help their employees with their medical expenses.
+To offset these costs, some companies have found flexible health benefit options, such as a voluntary employees’ beneficiary association (VEBA), to be helpful.

-A VEBA plan is a great way to help your employees save money on various benefits and out-of-pocket expenses during employment and retirement.
-While not as common as they once were, many employers still offer VEBAs, so it’s important to be aware of their advantages and pitfalls.
+A VEBA plan is a great way to help your employees save money on various expenses during employment and retirement.
+While not as common as they once were, many employers still offer VEBAs, so knowing their advantages and pitfalls is essential.

-In this article, we’ll go over the basics of a VEBA, including what they cover, and how they work.
-We'll also discuss VEBA account types, their pros and cons, and how they differ from traditional health reimbursement arrangements (HRAs).
+In this article, we’ll review the basics of a VEBA, including what they cover, how they work, their pros and cons, and how they differ from other reimbursement health plans.

 What is a VEBA?

-A voluntary employee beneficiary association (VEBA) is a tax-exempt trust fund mainly for retirees established by an employer or a group of employees to pay for eligible medical expenses and other benefits to its members, their dependents, or beneficiaries.
+A voluntary employee beneficiary association (VEBA) is a tax-exempt trust established by an employer or a group of employees to pay for eligible medical expenses and other benefits for its members, their dependents, or beneficiaries.

 VEBAs are common within specific industries, particularly steel, utilities, telecommunications, schools, and car manufacturers.
 A company will usually manage a VEBA trust, but occasionally, a union will take charge of the account.